OC&C's annual review of the UK's top 150 food and soft drink producers (2014)

 On the rebound

 It's not just the Premiership that's being taken over by foreign players.
-Over the last 10 years, UK-based ownership of the Top 150 food & drink suppliers has declined significantly as big multinationals have come to the UK to shop
+Over the last 10 years, UK-based ownership of the Top 150 food & drink suppliers has declined significantly

 A dramatic slowdown in growth among the world’s biggest FMCG giants is underlined in our OC&C Global 50 rankings

-Early entrants are reaping rewards: global CPG Players are Already Active.
+Early entrants are reaping rewards: global CPG Players are already active.
 36 of the OC&C Global 50 Leading Consumer Goods companies have an active presence in Sub-Saharan Africa

 Size isn't everything